willpatterson/HOPSTACK/README.rst

 - Tools to interface software pipelines (metros) with popular sechudulers (Slurm, SGE)
 - Tools to distribue software pipelines (metros) over ad-hoc clusters with SSH

+As the LASubway project evolves the planned features might evolve with it.
+This documentation will updated continuously as LAS is developed.

 Overview of Basic Structure:
 ============================

 In it's current state of development and planning LASubway has three different object types: ``stations``, ``metro lines`` and ``metros``, each comprised of the previous in the list.
+All LAS data objects are defined with ``YAML`` files inside a metro base directory.
 All LAS objects are linked together with LASubway's ``data interpreter`` LASDI.
 LASDI and the LAS objects are described more below.

 Stations:
 ---------